-Both the streamlined program and the VDP represent what are known as “noisy disclosures,” meaning the taxpayer openly and explicitly approaches the IRS and notifies the agency of the deficiency issue.
+Both the streamlined program and the VDP represent what are known as “noisy disclosures,” meaning the taxpayer openly and deliberately approaches the IRS and notifies the agency of the deficiency issue.
 Another option is what is called a “quiet disclosure,” whereby a taxpayer simply files the delinquent reports (such as FBAR or Form 8938) along with amended or original tax returns for the appropriate years and payment for the taxes owed.
 A voluntary disclosure attorney at our Los Angeles firm can explain this option further to you.
 The “quiet disclosure” hopes that the IRS simply accepts the submissions with no further action, thereby avoiding the imposition of penalties.
-The downside is that the IRS could instead choose to audit the taxpayer’s tax returns, and may use the information provided in the amended returns in a subsequent criminal investigation of the taxpayer.
+The downside is that the IRS could instead choose to audit the taxpayer’s tax returns and may use the information provided in the amended returns in a subsequent criminal investigation of the taxpayer.

+Bruer and Booker may have been able to limit civil and criminal liabilities had they sought the advice of tax professionals with extensive experience in voluntary disclosures.
 If you have unreported income from any source including foreign accounts or assets, you have options.
 Contact the tax attorneys at the Ben-Cohen Law Firm.
 Our Los Angeles voluntary disclosure attorneys can help provide you with the advice and assistance needed to optimize your outcomes.